Gibb River Road, WA

 road – Gibb River Road

 It’s generally not possible to easily cross the (700mm deep) Ord River at Ivanhoe Crossing so take the highway a few kilometres until the Parry Creek Road turnoff.
 The back road from Kununurra to Wyndham on Parry Creek Road via is gravelly at the start but gets easier as you go.
 There’s a few gates to open and close.
 The direct route from Wyndham to the Pentecost River Crossing via the King Valley, Boab Prison Tree and the 50km Karunji Track has little information at the information desk at the Wyndham service station.
 It’s possible to report that it is mostly a fantastic little used track for the touring cyclist but a word of caution that the track eventually deteriorates and the last 15km is harder work due to short bulldust sections.
 The last 300m turns into deep sand and a good sweat is inevitable as you burst out onto the Gibb River Road.
-This avoids the initial section through the El Questro Station but many of those attractions are on private property and the charge to visit is geared more to the well healed 4WDers on a day trip from their comforts at Kununurra, ie $17pp.
-If you have spent time in Kakadu the features there are rather, umm, small scale.
 The Pentecost Crossing sounds ominous but it’s just above the tidal affected area and is not a huge issue during the Dry Season.
 There are plenty of 4WDers visiting both heading down the GRR and day trippers from Kununurra.
 Once through the knee deep water the road itself is quite variable.
 There’s about equal amounts that are gravelly and jarring, or soft and therefore hard work, or great, just like cruising on a clay tennis court.
 A huge amount of building up the road has been done in the last ten years to avoid the worst of the sandy or soft stretches.
 No longer a rugged 4WD track most travellers are surprised to find it’s just another unsealed highway.
 Fat tyres, low pressure, you can ride the lot, even if some of it is on the wrong side of the road.

 water – Gibb River Road